solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 While much more lightweight, containers are similar to VMs and can be started and stopped in a few seconds.
 Containers also offer tremendous portability, making them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
 Containers can even run on-premises or in other clouds.
-This is possible because the environment that is used on the development machine travels with the container, so the application always runs in the same way.
+This flexibility is possible because the development environment machine travels with the container.
+The application runs in a consistent manner.
 Containerized applications are flexible, cost-effective, and deploy quickly.

 MySQL offers a [Docker image] to operate MySQL in customized and containerized applications.
-A container-based MySQL instance can persist data to the hosting environment via the container runtime which will allow for high availability across container instances and environments.
+A container-based MySQL instance can persist data to the hosting environment via the container runtime, allowing for high availability across container instances and environments.

 **Pros**